Which Hob Should I Buy?

 What to Consider Before Choosing a Hob

-• Power supply – Are you wired for electric, gas, or both?
+Are you wired for electric, gas or both?

-• Energy efficiency – Do you want the most cost-effective and eco-friendly option?
+Are you looking for the most cost-effective and eco-friendly option?

-• Cleaning preference – Prefer a wipe-clean surface or don’t mind pan supports?
+Prefer a wipe-clean glass surface or don’t mind pan supports?

-• Budget – Consider both upfront cost and long-term energy use.
+Consider both the upfront cost and long-term running costs.

 What to Consider Before Choosing a Hob